×

 Bilirubin levels are measured as part of liver function tests, which evaluate how effectively your liver is functioning.

-Genetic tests to check for the gene mutation that causes Gilbert’s syndrome.
+Genetic tests are used to check for the gene mutation that causes Gilbert’s syndrome.

 Gilbert syndrome is a condition that exists from birth but is typically not diagnosed until adolescence or later because bilirubin production rises during this time.
 You’re more likely to develop Gilbert syndrome if you: